-Rule 46 (b) of the CGST Rules 2017 suggests that any tax invoice should have a 16 character alpha-numeric invoice number unique for a financial year.
-This draws attention, now that we are entering a new Financial Year, 2023-2024.
+Rule 46 (b) of the CGST Rules 2017 suggests that a tax invoice should have 16 character alpha-numeric invoice number which is unique for a financial year.
+This draws attention, now that we are entering the new Financial Year, 2023-2024.
 It is important that we start fresh Invoice Number Series for the new fiscal year.

 GSTN had issued an advisory in this regard on 4th April 2019, as per the GST advisory, “Rule 46 (b) of the CGST Rules 2017 specifies that the tax invoice issued by a registered person should have a consecutive serial number, not exceeding sixteen characters, in one or multiple series, containing alphabets or numerals or special characters – hyphen or dash and slash symbolized as “-” and “/” respectively, and any combination thereof, unique for a financial year.

 This rule implies that with the start of new financial year 2022-23 (w.e.f.
 01/04/2022), GST taxpayers should start a new invoice series, unique for the financial year.
 Similar provision is there in Rule 49 of the CGST Rules 2017, in respect of issue of Bill of Supply by registered taxpayers availing Composition Scheme or supplying exempted goods or services or both.

 If the provisions of Rule 46 or Rule 49 are not adhered to, apart from being a compliance issue, taxpayers may face problem while generating E-way Bill on E-way bill system or furnishing their Form GSTR 1 or for applying for refund on GST Portal.
 It is therefore necessary that suitable modification may be made by the taxpayers in this regard in their invoices or bill of supply, to avoid any inconvenience in the future.

 The CHAPTER VI of the CGST Rules 2017 deals with the TAX INVOICE, CREDIT AND DEBIT NOTES preparation rules.
 Rule 46 under the same suggests that a registered person should issue a tax invoice containing the following particulars, namely,-

 - Name, address and Goods and Services Tax Identification Number of the supplier;